RoundTableItaly/TW-Events/INSTALL.md

 This application includes Sentry integration for error tracking and performance monitoring on both backend (PHP/Laravel) and frontend (JavaScript) levels.

+### Frontend DSN Configuration

+**ℹ️ NOTE**: The frontend (JavaScript) DSN is hardcoded in the application code (`resources/views/activities.blade.php`).
+This is **safe and standard practice** for client-side applications, as per Sentry's official documentation.
+The DSN only allows sending events to Sentry, not reading data from it.

+If you need to change the frontend DSN or release version:
+- Edit `resources/views/activities.blade.php`
+- Update the `dsn` and `release` values in the `Sentry.init()` call

-### Environment Variables
+### Backend Environment Variables

-**⚠️ SECURITY WARNING**: Never commit your actual Sentry DSN to a public repository.
-Always use environment variables.
+**⚠️ SECURITY WARNING**: The backend DSN should NEVER be hardcoded.
+Always use environment variables for server-side code.

 1. **Get your Sentry DSN**:
    - Log into your Sentry dashboard